Sam-Belliveau/ece-4760-final-project/2-high-level-design.md

 With three microphones, there are roughly $61^3$ distinct shift combinations.
 Increasing the ADC rate or spacing the microphones farther apart increases resolution by allowing more distinct shifts.

+### Cross Correlation
+The cross correlation calculation makes up the core of our algorithm.
+Cross‑correlation is a sliding inner‑product that quantifies the similarity between two signals as one is shifted in time.
+The cross correlation operation is defined as

+$$
+R_{xy}[k] \;=\;\sum_{n=-\infty}^{\infty} x[n]\,y[n + k]
+$$

+In our case, the cross correlation peaks at a point k which represents the point at which the signals overlap the most.
+This k effectively gives you the time difference of arrival between 2 microphones.

+### Time Delay of Arrival (TDOA) Calculation
+$$
+t_{delay} = \frac{k_{max}}{f_s}.
+$$

+Though we use a more complex version of this, the goal of our system is to find this k_max value to find the time shift between microphones.
+In our project, this k is represented by the best shift.
+We apply some smoothing and filtering techiques, but at its core, our project finds these shifts between the microphones and uses it to determine the audio source.

 ### FFT Based-Approaches
 To efficiently calculate the Time Difference of Arrival (TDOA) between two microphone signals, $x[n]$ and $y[n]$, using an FFT-based approach, the following steps are typically performed: